DappCoderr/Cadence-Fun/doc/docs/Module 5/Lesson 3.md

 ### **Putting it to the Test:**

 1. Open Flow [Playground](https://play.flow.com/)
-2. Create a `getRandomKNightXP` function and use `revertibleRandom` inbuilt function to calculate the power of the knight, and return the random value, Make sure you map it in between 1 to 100.
+2. Create a `getRandomKnightPower` function and use the `revertibleRandom` built-in function to calculate the knight's power, returning the random value.
+Ensure you map it between 1 and 100.
-3. Let' move the power variable to NFT resource and update it with calling the `getRandomKNightXP` function.
+3. Move the power variable to the NFT resource and update it by calling the `getRandomKnightPower` function.

 ### Solution !!